h3pei/go-to-factory-bot.nvim/README.md

 ## Usage / Command

-This plugin only provides `:FactoryBotJump` command!
+This plugin only provides `:FactoryBotJump` command.

-Simply run this command on the line containing the FactoryBot method call.
+So, simply run this command on the line containing the factory_bot method call.

 It may be more convenient to define a shortcut command called `:FJ` as follows.
 ```lua